alimness/sabbath-school-resources/src/en/devo/start-into-life/08-one-who-listens/03-god-hears-me.md

 Praying also means recognising the will of God.
 He always hears us:

 > <callout>Psalms 138:3</callout>
-> 'When I called, you answered me; you made me bold and stout­-hearted.'
+> 'When I called, you answered me; you made me bold and stout-hearted.'